rrruko/plutus-apps/doc/adr/0004-pab-indexing-solution-integration.rst

 Cons:

 - Adds an undesired complexity to the Contract API
-- We'll need to add a bunch of functions (e.g., `currentNodeSlot`, `currentMarconiSlot`, `awaitMarconiTxConfirmed, `awaitScrollsTxConfirmed`, etc.) for each new indexing solution we want to support
+- We'll need to add a bunch of functions (e.g., `currentNodeSlot`, `currentMarconiSlot`, `awaitMarconiTxConfirmed, `awaitScrollsTxConfirmed`, etc.) for each new indexing component we want to support

 Query functions should interact with a single source of truth
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this scenario, we make the design decision that the Contract API should only interact with a single indexing solution.
+In this scenario, we make the design decision that the Contract API should only interact with a single indexing component.
-Thus, any blockchain information currently stored in the PAB should be moved to the indexing solution.
+Thus, any blockchain information currently stored in the PAB should be moved to the indexing component.
-Also, combining indexing solutions would need to be integrated in the single indexing solution that’s connected to the PAB.
+Also, combining indexing components would need to be integrated in the single indexing solution that’s connected to the PAB.

 Pros: